-Articles found in classrooms and halls are turned into the school office.
-It is the student's responsibility to check for lost articles.
+Articles found in classrooms and halls are turned in to the school office.
+It is the student's responsibility to check for lost articles in the school office.
+Many items go unclaimed each year because students fail to check at the office for them.
+Articles labeled with the student's name will be returned to the student.